Astrophysics

 A hybrid eclipse is total for part of its path and annular for the rest.

 Annular, hybrid, and total eclipses are called central eclipses.
-Each year has either two central eclipses or four partial eclipses.
+Each year typically has either two central eclipses or four partial eclipses.

 Lunar eclipses occur when the Sun, Earth, and Moon align and the Moon falls completely in the Earth’s shadow.
 They can only occur at Full Moon.
 They can be full or partial.
 A lunar eclipse is visible from the whole hemisphere facing the Moon.
 There are two lunar eclipses in each year.